 Then feel free to contact us at any time.
 We are happy to help.

 Of course, you can also get to know the program as a guest student.
-We are happy to arrange an individual day of rehearsal with you at the Media Campus Villa Ida in Leipzig or at the NMJ locations in Hamburg, Salzburg and Lucerne.
+We will gladly arrange an individual day of rehearsal with you at the Media Campus Villa Ida in Leipzig or at the NMJ locations in Hamburg, Salzburg and Lucerne.